Star Wars: The Clone Wars (video game): Gameplay

+Plot

 The game begins with the Battle of Geonosis from Episode II: Attack of the Clones.
 Jedi Masters Mace Windu and Luminara Unduli lead a strike force of Jedi to weaken Separatist defenses and rescue Anakin Skywalker and Obi-Wan Kenobi.
 As Anakin and Obi-Wan are rescued, an army of Clone troopers arrive and battle the Separatist droid armies as Windu takes part in taking down key Separatist ships.
 Later on in the story, Anakin and Obi-Wan organize an evacuation of a Republic outpost on Rhen Var, leading the escape only minutes before the Separatist Army captures the planet.

 One month after the Battle of Geonosis, the Republic detects unusual activity on Raxus Prime, and sends a strike force led by Anakin and Obi-Wan to investigate.
 On arrival, they find Separatist forces at an excavation site.
 They send for reinforcements to take the planet.
 The Republic captures Raxus Prime, but during the battle, Anakin is captured by Sith Lord Count Dooku and bounty hunter Cydon Prax.

 Anakin is sent to Alaris Prime, a moon in the Kashyyyk system, to be executed.
 Anakin and the other prisoners are doomed to be killed by the Force Harvester, an ancient Sith weapon that drains the Force from all living things within its range.
 Anakin is able to escape his cell and uses a speeder to escape the Force Harvester's range.
 Anakin, with help from a female smuggler named Bera Kazan, infiltrates a Separatist communications outpost to contact the Republic for help.
 Then Anakin, Bera and the local Wookiee population hold off the Separatist forces until Republic reinforcements led by Obi-Wan arrive.
 Anakin and Obi-Wan then lead a counterattack against the Separatists and successfully liberate Alaris Prime.